 Peoria, IL 61625

-After your enrollment fee has been received, you can learn about housing options and submit your housing deposit and Residence Hall Request Form online.
-Bradley housing deposits made before May 1 are refundable if you change your plans to enroll before May 1.
-Housing is assigned in the order that students complete their enrollment fees and housing deposits with announcement of room assignments beginning in August.
+Bradley housing deposits made before May 1 are refundable if you change your plans to enroll before May.
+Housing is assigned in the order that students complete their enrollment fee and housing deposit with announcement of room assignments beginning in August.

 Financial Assistance and Scholarships

-If you are interested in applying for financial assistance, file the Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible and by March 1 to receive full consideration.
+If you are interested in applying for financial assistance, file the Free Application for Federal Student Aid (FAFSA) before March 1 to receive full consideration.
 You may submit the FAFSA online at: www.fafsa.ed.gov

 Soon after receiving your FAFSA information from the U.S. Department of Education, we will notify you regarding your eligibility for financial assistance with an email directing you to a secure website that details the scholarships, grants, loans and work opportunities that have been awarded to you.

-Beginning in May, students who have confirmed their enrollment will receive the University's health form.
+The Health Form will be sent to you along with the Orientation information.
 This form must be completed by a physician and returned to the University Health Center prior to the first Bradley class.
-The University health form is available at: Health Form